EscapeE Professional editions only

 If a field has been set up to be used in the output file name you will notice that an = wildcard has been inserted in the export file name specification.
 This indicates that the field value will be substituted instead of the first equals sign in the output file name.
 For example, if the file is called TEST.PCL, the field contains ABCD and the export file name specification is *=.PDF then the output file name will be TESTABCD.PDF.
 Experts may use this specification on the command line, see Running EscapeE from the command line.

-An output file specification can incorporate parts of fields or special symbols, see Special fields in composed strings.
+An output file specification can also incorporate parts of fields or special symbols, see Special fields in composed strings.
 This is an alternative to the use of special symbols such as *, + and =, though " is still permitted.
 For example, the special field _NAME is the stem of the file name (minus any path or extension) so you can use parts of the original file name in the output specification e.g.

 This would use the first 8 characters of the input file name as the output folder, and the rest of the name as the file name.
 The special field _PATH is the original folder name and _EXT the original file extension, should they be needed.